How to Build a Basement

 As the letter says, if anyone wants you to depart from the Approved Document (BS8102:2022), they must "demonstrate that the Building Regulations requirements have been met by some other acceptable means."

-I invite you to prepare yourself for some tough conversations with your architect, your building control body and your insurer about this, because they are all likely to want internal drainage, which is the very product that was demoted within the Standard because it covers over and hides bad workmanship by contractors, allows leaks, allows floods and causes ill-health.
+I invite you to prepare yourself for some tough conversations with your architect, your building control body and your insurer about this, because they are all likely to want internal drainage, which is the very product that was demoted within the Standard because it covers over and hides bad workmanship by contractors, allowing leaks, allowing mud, allowing floods, and causing ill-health.
 Internal drainage causes the law to be broken.

 You have me, this web site and all its evidence on your side to help you.